bradlyke/ica_5010/README.md

 File Descriptions:

+# Main file:
+rolling_boxcar.ipynb : Main program.
+This is, essentially, the entire project post-data gathering.
+All data processing is here. bench_test.py is data analysis.

+# Other files:
 ica_spec_get.py : This script will download the spectra data FITS files from SDSS.

 ica_png_get.py : This script downloads the attendant PNG spectra files.